In this post, you will learn how to read a yarn label.

 This information will help you to find out how much yarn you need for your project and if it will be enough! - The Needle And Hook Size Suitable

-The label will include gauge/tension information also – this will normally be shown in a 4×4 inch / 10x10cm square.
+The label will include yarn gauge and tension information also – this will normally be shown in a 4×4 inch / 10 x 10 cm square.

-You will see how many stitches and rows you can expect using the yarn and the recommended needle size in that square.
+You will see the number of stitches and rows you can expect using the yarn and the recommended needle size in that square.

 You can learn more about creating a gauge swatch here – How to measure gauge in knitting. - How To Wash

-The label will show you care instructions, mainly how to clean your knitted piece once finished.
+The label will show you yarn care instructions, mainly how to clean your knitted piece once finished.

-You need to know if it can be machine washed or if it is hand wash only etc.
+You need to know if machine washing is ok or if it is hand washing only etc.

-You will see the color and dye lot number on there too.
+You will see the yarn color/color name and dye lot number on there too.

-It’s best to get skeins/balls all with the same dye lot number – because if you get a different dye lot there will be a slight variation in the color.
+It’s best to get skeins/balls all with the same dye lot number – because if you get a batch with a different dye lot there will be a slight variation in the color.

-When making a larger piece like a sweater you will need to make sure all of the yarn you buy is the same dye lot.
+When working on a knitting project like a sweater you will need to make sure all of the yarn you buy is the same dye lot so it can blend together. - Should I Keep My Yarn Labels?

 Resources and Tutorials